 Most auto-armor has short-wave radio equipment embedded within the head or torso sections, depending on which is closest to the face of the user (varying between auto-armor makes and models).

 Electronic sensors are largely absent, as the peoples of the Manifold Sky setting lack transistor technology.
-Nevertheless, apparatuses such as Geiger counters, radio receivers, flood lights, thermometers, barometers, compass gimbals, and others may be attached to auto-armor to aid in locating targets or assessing the dangers posed by an unfamiliar environment.
+Nevertheless, apparatuses such as Geiger counters, radio receivers, flood lights, thermometers, barometers, compas gimbals, and others may be attached to auto-armor to aid in locating targets or assessing the dangers posed by an unfamiliar environment.
+The DEL-1 "Concertina" Support Auto-Armor is the most advanced auto-armor in the Manifold in terms of its sensor and communications package.

 Additional & auxiliary systems